-There is no legal framework for establishing workers' councils in Macedonia at the moment.
-Being so, the situation offers a great opportunity to the social partners to discuss all the relevant issues regarding workers' participation in management from different unencumbered perspectives and create common position and present it to the government.
+There is no legal framework for establishing workers' councils in Montenegro at the moment.
+The topic is also not on the working agenda of the Ministry in charge of the implementation of the Directive.
+Being so, this offers a great opportunity to the social partners to discuss all the relevant issues regarding workers' participation in management from different unencumbered perspectives and create common position and present it to the government.

 With an aim to find common position on the role of workers' participation and identify possible operators of workers' participation in management, several meetings and other activities have been carried out.
-Employee organization (BCM) held a meeting with the largest trade unions and representatives of the government.
-The participants exchanged views and discussed their possible role in the system yet to be established.
+Employee organization (UPCG) held separate meeting with the two of the largest trade union confederations, and exchanged views and discussed their possible role in the system yet to be established.